-Johnny Cooney was born on March 18, 1901, in Cranston, Rhode Island, the son of Jimmy Cooney Sr., a catcher on the Chicago White Stockings, and Ella (Dunham) Cooney.
+Johnny Cooney was born on March 18, 1901, in Cranston, Rhode Island, the son of Jimmy Cooney Sr., a shortstop on the Chicago White Stockings, and Ella (Dunham) Cooney.
 Johnny was only two years old when his father died.
 His brother, Jimmy Jr., played with the Red Sox, Braves, Giants, Cardinals, Cubs, and Phillies during a seven-year major league career in the Teens and ’20s.
 An older brother, Harry, played in the New England and New York State leagues.

 When Cooney was in high school in Cranston, he threw a one-hitter, which attracted the attention of baseball scouts.
 In 1920, at the age of 19, Cooney became a pitcher for the Willimantic team of the American Thread Athletic Association, an industrial league, hurling a 1-0 perfect game on August 20 against Rockville.
 Cooney pitched his gem under most unusual circumstances, according to a 1949 article in The Sporting News.
 On his way to the game, the train on which he was traveling struck an automobile and killed four people.
 Johnny tried to help get the victims out of the car, but couldn't, and became physically sick.
 But he took a few sniffs of ammonia to overcome the experience, then went out and pitched the perfect game.
 After that performance, a scout for the Boston Red Sox, Paul Krichell, remarked that Cooney “had the goods” to become a major league player.
 As the story goes, Red Sox manager Ed Barrow offered Cooney a $500 check to sign with them.
 But his manager at Willimantic, Ed McGinley, wanted the money in cash, fearful that the check would bounce, and an incensed Barrow threw them both out of the office; as a result, the deal with the Red Sox was not consummated.
 The Boston Braves then offered Cooney the same $500 – in cash – and he signed a contract.